Science

 Objectives

-The objective of the DNO preparatory course is to offer a scientific refresher to students from
+The aim of the DNO preparatory course is to offer students from different backgrounds

 essential to the profession of oenologist, mainly in chemistry, but also in biology.

-It also aims to awaken the scientific spirit, to develop rigor and critical thinking,
+It also aims to awaken scientific minds, develop rigor and critical thinking,

-to put the student in a position to solve new problems and to develop relational skills.
+put students in a position to solve new problems, and develop interpersonal skills.

 Read more